hellaz/HellaZ-SiteZ-Analyzer/readme.txt

 == Frequently Asked Questions ==

 = How do I use the Gutenberg block? =
-Add the "SiteZ Metadata" block to your post or page and enter the URL of the website you want to analyze.
+Add the "HellaZ SiteZ Analyzer" block to your post or page and enter the URL of the website you want to analyze.

 = Can I customize the fallback image? =
 Yes, you can upload a custom fallback image via the plugin settings page.